smart-gamma/gamma-api-logger/README.md

 ##Configuration

 By default the bundle is enabled and slow API call limit is 1000ms.
-To chage these settings either add tp your parameters.yml
+To chage these settings either add to your parameters.yml
 ```
 // parameters.yml
    gamma_logger_enabled: true